Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <p>
   Orientation tracking can be disabled during init.
-The config variable would be named similar to "<span>enableOrientationTracking" which then would receive a "false" value to turn orientation tracking off.</span>
+The config variable would be named similar to "enableOrientationTracking" which then would receive a "false" value to turn orientation tracking off.
 </p>
 <p>Orientation change tracking requires "users" consent.</p>
 <p>